aminamataii/aminamataii.github.io/_staff_members/betty.md

 ---
-name: Betty Jefferson
+name: Janarbek Matai
-position: Developer
+position: Assistant
 image_path: https://source.unsplash.com/collection/139386/601x601?a=.png
-twitter_username: CloudCannon
+twitter_username: N/A
-blurb: Betty is a bookworm who will typically have four books on the go.
+blurb: Janarbek is an engineer and provides Amina with moral support
 ---